About Camp DeForest

 • Yes, Wi-Fi is available through camp, in your room and at the lodge, but we encourage campers to disconnect and savor the moment when they can!

-• No, we do not have a restaurant, but we serve complimentary breakfast each morning, and we also offer a selection of non alcoholic beverages and assorted snacks in our Camp Store.
+• Yes, the Camp Cafe serves savory snacks and caffeinated beverages from 10:30am-5pm each day.
+We also serve complimentary breakfast to guests each morning.
+We also offer a selection of non-alcoholic and alcoholic beverages and assorted snacks in our Camp Store.

 If you’d like to dine out, check out our local dining recommendations or ask a Camp Counselor.

 • Camp DeForest is a pet free zone.
-We love animals but ask that you leave your pets at home to maintain our peaceful camp environment.
+We adore critters of all kinds — but for the comfort and safety of every camper, our cabins are pet-free.
+We ask that you leave your animal friends at home to maintain a healthy and allergy free environment for all campers.

 • If you are driving an electric vehicle, we have an EV charging space adjacent to the Pine/Spruce cabin.
 It is a Tesla charger but will work with most electric vehicles as long as you have the proper adapter.